VeeRAnji0425/incubator-zeppelin/README.md

 Spark Cassandra Demo
 ====================

-This branch has been built to hightlight the integration of Spark and Cassandra.
+This branch has been built to highlight the integration of Spark and Cassandra.

 For the demos to work, you'll need: